-For vessels in distress or in need of assistance there can sometimes be a need to find an appropriate ‘Place of Refuge’ to stabilise or repair the vessel and prevent a situation from worsening.
+Vessels in distress or in need of assistance sometimes need to find an appropriate place of refuge to stabilise or repair the vessel and prevent a situation from worsening.

-The Commonwealth and State and Northern Territory governments have developed the National Maritime Places of Refuge Risk Assessment Guidance to inform and expedite decisions on requests for a Place of Refuge.
+The Commonwealth, state and Northern Territory governments have developed the National Maritime Places of Refuge Risk Assessment guidance to inform and expedite decisions on requests for a place of refuge.

-The Guidelines are designed to ensure adequate and timely consultation and that all risks are identified and, where practical, addressed.
+The guidelines are designed to ensure adequate and timely consultation so that all risks are identified and, where practical, addressed.

 National Plan for Maritime Environmental Emergencies